infracost/infracost/README.md

 <a href="https://www.infracost.io/docs/"><img alt="Getting started" src="https://img.shields.io/badge/get%20started-blue?style=for-the-badge&logo=read-the-docs&label=docs"/></a>

 Infracost shows cloud cost estimates for infrastructure-as-code projects such as Terraform.
-It helps developers, devops and others to quickly see a cost breakdown and compare different options upfront.
+It helps DevOps, SRE and developers to quickly see a cost breakdown and compare different options upfront.

 #### Show full breakdown of costs